 \subsection{Intrusion Detection and Prevention}

-To discern legitimate and malicious SV frames on a per frame basis in real-time, and to detect advanced MitM attacks, the proposed method relies on four interdependent components being executed in parallel in each IED.
-Moreover, two buffers, i.e., the Staging Buffer ($B_s$) and Accepted Frames Buffer ($B_a$), are used to store the latest received frames which are most likely to be legitimate and the last $k$ accepted frames, respectively.
+To discern legitimate and malicious SV frames on a per-frame basis in real-time, and to detect MitM attacks, the proposed method relies on four interdependent components being executed in parallel in each IED.
+Moreover, two buffers, i.e., the staging buffer ($B_s$) and the accepted frames buffer ($B_a$), are used to store the latest received frames which are most likely to be legitimate, and the last $k$ accepted frames, respectively.